mpicker0/ac2017/README.md

 * December 19:  `mix run scripts/dec19.exs`.
 Since keeping count was such an easy modification, I changed my `walk_path` function to return a keyword list with both the path and the count.
-* December 20:  `mix run scripts/dec19.exs`.
+* December 20:  `mix run scripts/dec20.exs`.
 I don't attempt to find out when the stopping condition is met; I just ran for a million iterations, then again for 1,000 iterations and got the same answer.
 Since it's fast at 1,000 iterations, that's good enough.
+* December 21:  `mix run scripts/dec21.exs`.
+Part 2 takes a few seconds to run.
+  Not sure if there is an optimization.

 ## Poking around
 To start an interactive `iex` session and try out the code live, run: